These magnetic morning routine charts for kids will help everyone get ready for school. They’re great for both preschool and elementary kids!

-B started Kindergarten last Fall, and I knew I needed a game plan to get everyone calmly ready and out the door.
-So I made these fun and simple magnetic morning routine charts.
+B started Kindergarten last Fall, and I knew I needed a morning routine game plan to get everyone calmly ready and out the door.
+So I made these fun and simple magnetic morning routine charts for the kids.
 I included bedtime routines on here too.
 Now everyone knows exactly what is expected in the morning (and before bedtime) and I don’t have to give 50 gazillion reminders!

-- magnetic board (I picked these up for around $7 each on sale at Hobby Lobby- I just checked yesterday and they still carry them!)
+- magnetic board (I picked up mine for around $7 each on sale at Hobby Lobby- I just checked yesterday and they still carry them!)
 THESE magnetic chalkboards from Amazon look like they would work well too.